therossee/ThesisManagement-Group09/README.md

         }
 ```
 - Response: `201 CREATED` (success)
-- Response body: An array of objects, each one containing information on the thesis proposal.
+- Response body: An object containing information on the thesis proposal.
 ```
         {
           "id": 2,